A Mighty Girl's top picks of books for children and teens on understanding and managing emotions to build their emotional intelligence.

 Loved ones may know just the trick to help you feel better when you're feeling sad!
 Juna loves collecting treasures in empty kimchee jars with her best friend Hector — until the day he moves away without even getting to say goodbye.
 Juna’s older brother, Minho, sees her sadness and gives her small gifts hoping to cheer her up, including a cricket.
 But it’s not until Juna’s vivid imagination takes her on a cricket ride to Hector’s new bedroom — complete with a kimchi jar still on the windowsill — that she’s reassured enough to be ready to make new friends.
 This whimsical and dreamy story is sure to prompt conversation.

-Even if kids have more than one reason to be sad, it’s important for them to know they can move forward despite it all.
-Dani's first days in school are brightened by a new friend...until Ella moves away.
-Dani wonders if she’ll ever get over feeling sad about her lost friend, but remembers that, even though she was deeply sad after the mother died, she eventually found other ways to be happy again.
+It's important for kids to know that, even if they never forget a loss, they can find peace with it.
+Dani's first days in school are brightened by a new friend... and then Ella moves away.
+Dani finds the loss of Ella makes all of the every day hurts we all experience feel even worse, and wonders if she’ll ever get over feeling sad about her lost friend.
+Fortunately, she remembers that, even though she was deeply sad after her mother died, she eventually moved through her grief, remembering her mother but still feeling happy again.
 This early chapter book handles difficult subjects with a gentle and optimistic touch, perfect for reassuring kids that they can make it through their own struggles.

 Illustrations can also help older kids capture feelings they can’t express in words.
 This exquisite picture book targeted at older readers begins “Sometimes the day begins with nothing to look forward to...”
 As the story continues, evocative collage images depict a variety of imaginary landscapes ranging from subtly off-kilter to deeply oppressive.
 On each page is a single, glimmering red leaf, but how can the girl pick up on that hint of hope when things around her are so dark?
 When she finally returns to her room, though, a red tree is growing, ready to reinvigorate her.
 This beautiful metaphorical book can provide a new way for tweens to talk about emotions that can seem indescribable.